iSynaptic/java-kata/README.md

 ### Functional Requirements ###

 #### Input File: Organizational Hierarchy ####
-The organizational hierarchy file will consist of text lines with the following format:
+The organizational hierarchy file will consist of records with the following format:

     orgId, parentOrgId, name